- Boxing Odds: Tyson Fury -650 favorite, Dillian Whyte +430 betting underdog.

-- Fury is coming of a second win over Deontay Wilder, while Whyte just avenged a loss over Alexander Povetkin.
+- Fury is coming off a second win over Deontay Wilder, while Whyte just avenged a loss over Alexander Povetkin.

-- We review the opening Fury vs Whyte odds with an early fight prediction.
+- We review the current Fury vs Whyte odds with an early fight prediction.

-The consensus across all of best online sportsbooks are that Tyson Fury is a strong betting favorite against Dillian Whyte.
-FanDuel sportsbook currently have Fury as a -650 (Bet $650, Win $100).
+Global boxing odds are in agreeance that Tyson Fury is a strong betting favorite against Dillian Whyte.
+FanDuel sportsbook currently has Fury as a -650 (Bet $650, Win $100).
 That’s an implied win probability of 86.6% for the ‘Gypsy King’.
 Whyte is a sizeable underdog for this bout, coming in as a +430 underdog, (Bet $100, Win $430).

 Betting on Fury vs Whyte

 This fight has been a long time in the making with both British boxers somehow managing to not face each other during their rise to the top.
-Whyte only has two losses on his recoord, one to AJ back in 2015 and then a shocking loss to Povetkin in August 2020.
-Whyte managed to avenge that loss earlier this year with a fourth round TKO over the Russian.
+Whyte only has two losses on his record, one to AJ back in 2015 and then a shocking loss to Povetkin in August 2020.
+Whyte managed to avenge that loss earlier this year with a fourth-round TKO over the Russian.

 Fury successfully defended his heavyweight world title with an 11th-round stoppage of Deontay Wilder in their trilogy fight in October.
-Thus winning the trilogy over Wilder and setting the long rivalry that stemmed from their first bout 2018, that ended in a draw.
+Thus winning the trilogy over Wilder and setting the long rivalry that stemmed from their first bout in 2018, which ended in a draw.

 Once confirmed the fight is expected to take place in March 2022, at either Cardiff or Manchester.
 It will be Fury’s first fight back in England since he fought Sefer Seferi back in 2018.